Dremig/CC98-autosignin/README.md

 python main.py
 ```

-and enter your CC98 username and password.
+and enter your CC98 username and password if you are the first time to use.

-I will test it tomorrow, and will update to github actions if it works.